 How to Write a Work from Home Policy

 Writing a work-from-home policy yourself saves you money and time.
 You can use our document builder, or work from home template, to help you create and modify a policy suited to your needs.
+Follow these steps when writing a work from home policy:

 Your work from home policy should state when the employee is expected to work.
 This should include the days they must work and the times.
 If you wish to provide flexibility in hours, you can set other criteria for how and when work must be accomplished.